Tropical Important Plant Areas (TIPAs) in the British Virgin Islands (BVI)

 Identifying Tropical Important Plant Areas in BVI

 In 2015, Kew and Plantlife launched a consultation on the Important Plants Areas (IPA) Criteria and a new phase of IPA identification in the Tropics (TIPAs) became one of Kew’s scientific strategic priorities.
 In 2017, Darbyshire et al. published the guidelines for the identification of TIPAs.
-The project ‘Identifying and Conserving Tropical Important Plant Areas (TIPAs) in the British Virgin Islands’ was conceived to align the longstanding partnership between Kew’s UKOTs team and National Parks Trust of the Virgin Islands (NPTVI).
-With financial support from HSBC, this highly collaborative project was started in April 2016.
-This consolidated data on the status and locations of threatened plant species and nationally threatened habitats have been shared with partners in-territory to inform conservation efforts and management decisions.
+The project ‘Identifying and Conserving Tropical Important Plant Areas (TIPAs) in the British Virgin Islands’ (2016-2019) was a partnership between Kew’s UKOTs team and National Parks Trust of the Virgin Islands (NPTVI), with financial support from HSBC’s 150th Fund.
+Consolidated data from digitized herbarium specimens and observations during field surveys on the status and locations of threatened plant species and nationally threatened habitats have been shared with partners in-territory to inform conservation efforts and management decisions.
 The standards and methodologies developed can be applied more broadly in other Caribbean countries in the future.

 Regional and international collaboration for plant conservation

 - Network of 18 TIPAs across the BVI archipelago identified, mapped and uploaded into Kew’s online portal Tropical Important Plant Areas Explorer.

-- BVI TIPAs guide developed on BVI's threatened plant species, threatened habitats, invasive plant species and TIPAs based on field surveys and literature published and available open access online.
+- BVI TIPAs guide on BVI's threatened plant species, threatened habitats, invasive plant species and TIPAs based on field surveys and literature published and available open access online.